samouri/ocaml-css/README.md

 ### Development

-You'll need to install esy as well as mehir.
+You'll need to install esy as well as menhir.
 To bootstrap the project run:
 ```
 esy install